Here’s to 2021, the year that’s going in like a rabid behemoth but which we hope will go out more like a … reasonably sedated rabid behemoth?

-So far I’ve eluded the clutches of this awful disease and hope you have too.
+So far I’ve eluded the clutches of COVID-19 and hope you have too.

 Frightening, lonely, and disturbing as hell?
 Yes.